apacheignite/documentation/data-grid/memory-and-cache-metrics.md

   "rows": 6
 }
 [/block]
-Call `Ignite.memoryMetrics()` method to get the latest metrics snapshot and iterate over it as it's shown in the example below:
+Call `Ignite.memoryMetrics()` method to get the latest metrics snapshot and iterate over it, as shown in the example below:
 [block:code]
 {
   "codes": [